jonathan-kosgei/sc-issues/README.md

  - Something else doesn't work like it's supposed to

 **_Format_**
  - A format for the bug reports is still in the works.
-For the time being just try to be as detailed as possible, we may contact you to provide more information on issues you encountered.
+For the time being just try to be as detailed as possible, we may contact you to provide more information on any issues you encounter.